cocos/cocos-docs/en/cocos-service/agc-crash.md

 ### Functions

-- The Crash service provides real-time reports for the last hour, allowing you to monitor the quality of your app in real time.
+- The Crash service provides real-time reports for the last 24 hour, allowing you to monitor the quality of your app in real time.

 - In addition, the Crash service automatically categorizes crashes, and provides indicator data of the crashes, allowing you to prioritize the most important crashes.
 You can view information about a specific crash, and analyze the app and Android versions with the crash.
 You can also view information about the app, operating system, and device corresponding to a specific crash, as well as the crashed stack.
 All the information is enormously helpful in locating and resolving crashes.

 - The Crash service can also detect major crashes in real time.
 After you enable crash notifications, AppGallery Connect can send you an email when a major crash occurs.

+### Version Update Description

+- Latest Version: 0.5.5_1.4.1.300

+    - Update the SDK and fix some bugs.

+- v0.5.3_1.3.2

+    - Integrated Huawei AGC Crash service.

 ## Enable Crash Service